-There are some caveats to keep in mind before ramping up your social media efforts.
+There are some caveats to keep in mind before marketing your restaurant on social media.
 Though great-looking photos of delicious plates of food speak for themselves, these services are inherently social.
 So you’ll also want to interact with your followers to get the most out of social media.
 And remember, these networks require ongoing attention and a consistent stream of content to thrive.
 Social media success doesn’t happen overnight.

 Take a deep breath: You don’t have to master every new platform that comes down the pike.
 Instead, choose the network(s) that meet your needs.
 In fact, focusing time on a couple of them—or even just one—is a viable strategy.

-Here’s a rundown of the most popular platforms and some basic tips on how to get the most out of your time on social media.
+Here’s a rundown of the most popular platforms and some basic tips on how to market your restaurant on social media.
 (Want to learn even more?
 Download OpenTable’s comprehensive guide to social media.)

 If you’re not sure where to start, start here.
 Instagram is the #1 social media app for engagement with restaurant brands.
 Food is the most popular category on the platform.
 Instagram presents an opportunity for restaurants to connect with people’s passion for food and inspire them to share their experiences.